ivars-silamikelis/iVar/README.md

 If there are multiple samples in vcf file, then only those records where each sample matches given genotypes will be kept.

-The list of genotypes Format it like this:
+The list of genotypes must be in formatted like this:
 ```
 SampleName1:genotype1,genotype2,...,genotypeN
 SampleName2:genotype1,genotype2,...,genotypeN